 This can be a hard time of year.
 The holidays are over, and we’re ready for spring — but it’s still winter.
 For many people that means not leaving the house, or the couch, until the middle of March.
 But let’s face it, there are only so many shows you can binge watch on Netflix and Hulu.
-You need to get outside, breathe in the cold air, let the sun shine on your pale face, put the snow or cold earth between your fingers, and get the blood pumping through those stiff muscles.
+You need to get outside, breathe in the cold air, let the sun shine on your pale face, put the snow or cold earth between your fingers, and get the blood pumping through those stiff muscles to beat cabin fever.

 It may seem like a chore to get up and moving, but you won’t be sorry.
 From exploration to exercise, a lucrative side hustle to just kicking back and relaxing with friends in a shanty, there are plenty of things to do during these final months of winter.

 1. Skiing or Snowboarding

 As soon as the first snow of the year begins to fall, my mind immediately goes to the slopes.
 Skiing and snowboarding are two of America’s most popular winter sports, and for good reason.
 Whether you’re an adrenaline junkie who wants to see how fast you can bomb a double black diamond or a beginner on the bunny slope, you’re going to get some great physical exercise.
 No slopes?
 No problem.

 2. Cross-country Skiing

 This type of skiing can be done on flat land — all you need is a set of skis and some motivation.
 Similar to hiking with skis on your feet, you use your own locomotion to traverse the snow-covered countryside.
 It requires a bit of skill and practice, but it’s a great introduction to its downhill counterpart and will get your blood pumping.